 Food insecurity is a relevant issue also due to elevated food costs.
-The cost of food in Finland increased by 16 % in March 2023 from March 2022(47).
-It is reasonable to assume that rising costs will further drive people towards food insecurity and worsen the situation for those already affected, as could be the case for 65 % of the PAM members in the present sample.
-Our results suggest that private sector service workers are at increased risk of non-communicable diseases not only because of more prevalent food insecurity but also because of lower diet quality(2).
-In addition, food insecurity and more frequent health care utilisation^(48-50).
-More research is warranted on the long-term implications and interconnections between food insecurity, diet quality, health and the societal impacts these may have.
+The cost of food in Finland increased by 16% in March 2023 from March 2022 (47).
+It is reasonable to assume that rising costs will further drive people towards food insecurity and worsen the situation for those already affected, as could be the case for 65% of the PAM members in the present sample.
+Our results suggest that private sector service workers are at increased risk of non-communicable diseases not only because of more prevalent food insecurity, but also because of lower diet quality (2).
+In addition, food insecurity and poor diet quality are associated with worse work ability and more frequent health care utilization (48-50).
+More research is warranted on the long-term implications and interconnections between food insecurity, diet quality, health, and the societal impacts these may have.